biocore/DEICODE/README.md

 # DEICODE
-## Discovery of Environmental Influences through Convex Optimized Decomposition by Ecotypes (DEIECODE)
+## Discovery of Environmental Influences through Convex Optimized Decomposition by Ecotypes (DEICODE)

 By decomposing the sparse data into its dense low-rank component trends can be discorved from enviornmental cgnages between sample groups.